-- To participate in a national contest, no contestant may be older than 19 years of age as of January 1 of the contest year, and they must be at least 14 on January 1 of the contest year. - Michigan 4-H contestants must not have participated in any post-secondary coursework in the subject area. - Teams qualifying for out-of-state competitions that have an open roster slot may have the opportunity to extend an invitation to an individual competitor (must have competed at the current year's state-level Michigan 4-H Hippology Contest to be eligible) from another county to join their team for the out-of-state competition.
+- To participate in a national contest, no contestant may be older than 19 years of age as of January 1 of the contest year, and they must be at least 14 on January 1 of the contest year. - Michigan 4-H contestants must not have participated in any post-secondary coursework in the subject area. - Teams qualifying for out-of-state competitions that have an open roster slot may have the opportunity to extend an invitation to an individual competitor - must have competed at the current year's state-level Michigan 4-H Hippology Contest to be eligible from another county to join their team for the out-of-state competition.
 Any substitutions must be approved by State Extension Educator. - The first-place team will be eligible to compete at the Eastern National 4-H Roundup.
 However, the first-place team may choose to compete at a different contest such as Arabian Nationals or Quarter Horse Congress.
-In this instance, the second place team would be able to attend a contest the first place team is not going to with the exception of Eastern Nationals (we will not be sending two teams to the same contest).
+In this instance, the second place team would be able to attend a contest the first place team is not going to with the exception of Eastern Nationals (we will not be sending two teams to the same contest). - A. Junior Age Requirements Contestants must be at least 8 years of age on January 1 of the current calendar year, and not be more than 13 years of age on January 1 of the current calendar year. - B. Junior Novice or Senior Novice Division: will consist of members (all members) who have never competed in the State 4-H Hippology Contest, except for in the Cloverbud division.
+Novice teams are NOT eligible for national or interstate competition. - C. Senior Age Requirements Contestants must be at least 14 years of age on January 1 of the current calendar year, and not be more than 19 years of age on January 1 of the current calendar year.